Specific Conditions & Populations

 Traumatic Brain Injury

-When someone suffers a traumatic brain injury (TBI), the entire family is affected.
+When someone suffers a violent blow or jolt to the head, a traumatic brain injury (TBI), may occur, affecting the entire family.
 If you are caring for a partner, spouse, child, relative, or close friend with TBI, it is important to recognize how stressful this situation can be and to seek support services.
-LRW will be working to increase awareness and access to individuals with a TBI and their caregivers beginning in the Fall of 2018.